aws-samples/sample-data-consistency-with-genai-text-to-sql-amazon-nova/README.md

 ## Additional Resources

-For a more comprehensive example of a Text-to-SQL solution built on Amazon Bedrock, explore the [bedrock-agent-txt2sql GitHub repository](https://github.com/aws-samples/bedrock-agent-txt2sql).
+For a more comprehensive example of a Text-to-SQL solution built on Amazon Bedrock, explore the [Bedrock Agent GitHub](https://github.com/aws-samples/bedrock-agent-txt2sql).
 This open-source project demonstrates how to use Amazon Bedrock and Amazon Nova LLM to build a robust text-to-SQL agent that can generate complex queries, self-correct, and query diverse data sources.

 ## License